-Similar to the Protestant version of the “Lord’s Supper” or “communion,” the sacrament in Mormonism is passed out weekly at the Sunday service in LDS chapels.
-It is comprised of bread and water.
+Similar to the Protestant version of the “Lord’s Supper” or “communion,” the sacrament in Mormonism is passed out weekly at the Sunday service held in LDS chapels.
+The elements are bread and water.
 Latter-day Saints are supposed to repent of their sins at the time the sacrament is passed and remember the covenants they made with God at their baptism to keep all the commandments.

 Although the sacrament is for Church members, the bishopric should not announce that it will be passed to members only, and nothing should be done to prevent nonmembers from partaking of it (Handbook 2: Administering the Church, 2010, p.
 173).

 Qualified Aaronic Priesthood-holding boys 11 and older (called deacons) are responsible to pass the elements during the set time in the service.
 A special prayer is given, as detailed in this church manual: